 Accommodation in Norway will probably be one of your biggest expenses in this country.
 There are, however, a few options for cheap hotels in Norway and budget stays.

 Cheap hostels in Norway

-If you are travelling in Norway and want to explore nature, staying in a traditional cabin “hytte” in Norway is the best (and relatively cheap) idea.
-The prices vary depending on the standard, but the cheapest ”hytte” can be found for around 200 NOK per person when sharing with more people.
-It’s my favourite accommodation during Norway winter.
+If you are traveling in Norway and want to explore nature, staying in a traditional cabin “hytte” in Norway is the best (and relatively cheap) idea.
+The prices vary depending on the standard, but the cheapest ”hytte” can be found for around 200 NOK per person when shared with more people.
+It’s my favorite accommodation during Norway’s winter.
 But, in some cases, expect the outdoor toilet and no running water.

 Norwegians love camping, so the country is full of campsites.
 They are normally located in very picturesque locations – by the lake or at the edge of the fjord.
 Never camped before?
 Find some useful camping equipment tips here.